raschdiaz-zz/tantra-offline/README.md

 ## If you dont have the client (NOT TESTED)

-1. Download this patch from this url: https://drive.google.com/drive/folders/1jQ4D7IkpKe0_2TcnAG38uE401avGB7e7?usp=sharing
+1. Download the client from this URL: https://1drv.ms/u/s!Agmo1jiEwGNEyCzY4AHPwRN8KgxZ?e=HafFbv
-2. Apply the patch to a Kathana 4 client.
+2. Open the 'Tantra.exe' file to edit the graphics settings.
 3. Open the game using the 'HTlauncher.exe' file.

 ## How to modify the server IP